Windows Persistence Mechanisms

 A good comparison of launch agents and launch daemons in Windows would be Windows Services or scheduled tasks.
 However, launch agents launch daemons and store their data in a property list (plist) file instead of storing things in the registry hive.
 Plists are used to store configuration settings, preferences, and metadata for applications and system components in macOS.

-Where are Launch Agents and Launch Daemons located?
+Where are Launch Agents and Launch Daemons and Where are They located?

 Potential Solution?